Main image of the Nextas E-Series Automation Chuck

 Tool & Mold Making

-The ability to move a workpiece between different technologies on the same holder is a game-changer, drastically reducing lead times and improving accuracy.
+The ability to move a workpiece between different technologies on the same holder cuts lead times significantly and improving accuracy.

 Pneumatics, Setup & Maintenance for Unattended EDM

-Repeatability in automation is a system outcome: clean air, clean reference faces, and a stable referencing routine.
-Use the checklist below to keep 2‑micron‑level performance predictable over thousands of cycles.
+Repeatability in automation is a system outcome: clean air, clean datum faces, and a stable referencing routine.
+Use the checklist below to keep sub-0.003 mm performance predictable over thousands of cycles.

 Recommended air supply